Valentines Day Theme for Preschool

 Materials Needed: Pairs of identical hearts

 Give each child a heart.
 2 children should receive the same color or pattern heart.
-If you have an odd number of children, have 3 children with the same color or pattern
+If you have an odd number of children, have 3 children with the same color or pattern heart.

 Tell them to walk around the circle (I play music while they do this!) and find their match!